Office of Innovation and Improvement, Department of Education.

 The Department is not bound by any estimates in this notice.

 III.
 Eligibility Information

-1. Eligible Applicants: LEAs or consortia of LEAs implementing a desegregation plan as specified in section III.3.
+1. Eligible Applicants: LEAs or consortia of LEAs implementing a desegregation plan as specified in section III.
+3 of this notice.

 3. Other: Applicants must submit with their applications one of the following types of desegregation plans to establish eligibility to receive MSAP assistance: (a) A desegregation plan required by a court order; (b) a desegregation plan required by a State agency or an official of competent jurisdiction; (c) a desegregation plan required by the Office for Civil Rights (OCR), United States Department of Education (Department), under Title VI of the Civil Rights Act of 1964 (Title VI); or (d) a voluntary desegregation plan adopted by the applicant and submitted to the Department for approval as part of the application.
 Under the MSAP regulations, applicants are required to provide all of the information required in 34 CFR 280.20(a) through (g) in order to satisfy the civil rights eligibility requirements found in 34 CFR 280.2(a)(2) and (b).